Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 ### Opportunity Attack

-**Cost:** :rsc-reaction: Reaction
+**Cost:** :rsc-r: Reaction

 In a fight, everyone is constantly watching for enemies to drop their guard.
 You can rarely move heedlessly past your foes without putting yourself in danger; doing so provokes an Opportunity Attack.

 You can make an **Opportunity Attack** when a hostile creature that you can see moves out of your reach.
-To make the Opportunity Attack, you use your :rsc-reaction: **Reaction** to make one melee attack against the provoking creature.
+To make the Opportunity Attack, you use your :rsc-r: **Reaction** to make one melee attack against the provoking creature.
 The attack interrupts the provoking creature's movement, occurring right before the creature leaves your reach.

 Opportunity Attack is also often referred to as 'Attack of Opportunity', they are both the same.